klaemo/s3-website/Readme.md

 #### Deploy
   Usage `s3-website deploy <directory-to-upload> [options]`
   * Will upload all contents of directory to bucket, replacing existing files
+  * Bucket can be specified by providing command line argument -d, or --domain followed by the name of the s3 bucket.
+If no option is provided s3-website will look for config file written when bucket is created.

 All the options are optional ;-).